 How to Start the New Year Afresh

-This post isn’t about new year’s resolutions; look out for that later this month!
+This post isn’t about new year’s resolutions; you can read my post about that here.
 It is about clearing the clutter from last year so you can start the new year afresh.
 Embrace those new opportunities and make the most of the enthusiasm and motivation a new year brings.

 I love a new year.
 The renewed sense of enthusiasm and the new opportunities.
 I am sure those opportunities would be open at any time.
 But there is something about a new year that means people are ready to make changes to their life.
 To make improvements, to start new hobbies or to stop doing things they know aren’t good for them.

 You might hear someone mention they are going to take part in Red January-that sounds good.
 What about Dry January?
 These are other people’s goals and it is important to get clear on your goals and wants for the year rather than going along with what you hear from others.
 Sometimes though, you might not know where to start.